AdguardTeam/AdguardKnowledgeBase/07.safari/01.overview/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/Blog/AG_for_Safari_in-depth_review/General.png" style="border: 1px solid #efefef; max-width: 750px; padding: 2px;">
 <p align="center"><i>The General tab</i><p>

 The first tab is the General screen where you can set up basic things like notifications, update intervals, and launching AdGuard at system startup.
-You can also choose to display the AG icon in the menu bar – a nice option for minimalists, we’d say.
+You can also choose to display the AG icon in the menu bar.
 And most importantly, you can choose which content blockers you’re going to use, but more on that later.

 <a name="filters"></a>